Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Background and Related Work

-CLRVis by Zhang et al.~\cite{zhang2022time} is the most related method to ours, since they also consider groupwise comparisons of behaviors.
-Human labelers explore the behavior space in a scatter plot created with t-SNE.
-As we will show in Sec.~\ref{sec:cluster}, t-SNE is not ideal for this scenario, since similar behaviors are often not grouped together by this method. \changed{\st{Our hierarchical approach outperforms t-SNE.}} Furthermore, CLRVis focusses on ranking time steps (images), whereas we enable to rank sequences (videos).
-They create their dataset from a comparison of 2 groups (size $m$ and $n$) by enumerating all possible pairs and therefore getting ($m \times n$) pairwise comparisons.
-However, that method has not been evaluated by real users.
-In contrast to their work, we visualize the behavior space quite differently, show comparison progress and suggestions, create the training dataset differently, provide empiric evaluation of our setup, and showcase its utility on more complex tasks.
+The closest relative to our technique is CLRVis, by Zhang et al.~\cite{zhang2022time}, alluded to above.
+They too considered groupwise comparisons of behaviours.
+In their system, human labellers explore the behaviour space t-SNE projections.
+Yet t-SNE is not ideal for such a scenario, as we show in Subsec.~\ref{sec:cluster}, since this mechanism often fails to group similar behaviours together. \changed{\st{Hence, we pursued for a hierarchical approach that outperforms t-SNE.}} Furthermore, the CLRVis system creates the dataset from a comparison of two groups (of sizes $m$ and $n$) by enumerating all possible pairs and hence obtaining $m \times n$ pairwise comparisons -- a method not evaluated by real users.
+We visualise the behaviour space quite differently, create the training dataset differently, and also show comparison progress and suggestions.
+In further contrasts, CLRVis focuses on ranking time steps (images), whereas we enable ranking of sequences (videos).
+Also, we conducted empirical evaluation of our setup and can attest to its utility for more complex tasks.